- Bones of knee Joint

 Bones of knee Joint

-Following structures participate in formation of knee joint are
+Following structures participate in the formation of the knee joint are

 The femoral condyles articulate with the tibia condyles below and behind, and with the patella in front.